AI Computer vision

 • Self-driving cars: Self-driving cars rely on computer vision to navigate the road and avoid obstacles.
 Researchers are developing new computer vision algorithms that can help self-driving cars to operate more safely and reliably in a wider range of conditions.

-• Medical imaging: Computer vision algorithms are being used to develop new ways to diagnose and treat diseases.
+• Medical imaging: CV algorithms are being used to develop new ways to diagnose and treat diseases.
 For example, researchers are developing algorithms that can automatically detect cancer cells in medical images.

 • Agriculture: Computer vision algorithms are being used to improve agricultural practices.
 For example, researchers are developing algorithms that can help farmers to identify and control pests and diseases.